 - Michigan Tech will not accept research funding supporting development of graduate student theses/dissertations when publication is prohibited or requires prior sponsor approval under any circumstance.

-- Michigan Tech will accept research funding when advance sponsor notification or limited-time (generally < 60 days) sponsor review prior to publication is required for review of intellectual property.
+- Michigan Tech will accept research funding when advance sponsor notification or limited-time sponsor review (generally less than 60 days) prior to publication is required for review of intellectual property.

 - Michigan Tech may consider accepting national security publication restrictions when these are immaterial to the conduct of the project or the thesis/dissertation of a student working on the project (such as testing or service projects).